Xubuntu: Xubuntu 17.10

 Xubuntu 17.10 was released on 19 October 2017.

 This release included only minor changes including the GNOME Font Viewer included by default and that the client side decorations consume less space within the Greybird GTK+ theme.

 Distrowatch noted that Xubuntu 17.10, "includes significant improvements to accelerated video playback on Intel video cards.
 The distribution also includes support for driverless printing and includes the GNOME Font Viewer by default".

-Reviewer Joey Sneddon of OMG Ubuntu said of this release, "Xubuntu 17.10 is another iterative release, featuring only modest changes (if it ain't broke, don't fix it)".

 Xubuntu 18.04 LTS

 Xubuntu 18.04 is a long-term support version, released on 26 April 2018.

 In this version, removed the GTK Theme Configuration, the Greybird GTK+ theme was upgraded to 3.22.8 version, including HiDPI support, Google Chrome GTK+ 3 styles and a new dark theme.
 Sound Indicator was replaced by the Xfce PulseAudio Plugin.
 The release introduced a new plugin for the panel, xfce4-notifyd.
 Also Evince was replaced by Atril, GNOME File Roller by Engrampa, and GNOME Calculator by MATE Calculator.

-The recommended system requirements for this release are at least 1 GB of RAM and at least 20 GB of free hard disk space.

-Igor Ljubuncic from Dedoimedo wrote review of Xubuntu 18.04:

 Xubuntu 18.10

 Xubuntu 18.10 was released on 18 October 2018.
 This release includes Xfce components at version 4.13 as the project moves towards a Gtk+3-only desktop, Xfce Icon Theme 0.13, Greybird 3.22.9, which improves the window manager appearance, a new purple wallpaper.

+This version doesn't allow updating from a 32-bit installation of the previous 18.04.
 The recommended system requirements for this release remained as at least 1 GB of RAM and at least 20 GB of free hard disk space.

-Igor Ljubuncic from Dedoimedo wrote a review in which he stated, "Xubuntu 18.10 Cosmic Cuttlefish is a pretty standard, run-of-the-mill distro, without any superb features or amazing wow effect.
-It kind of works, the defaults are somewhat boring, and you need to manually tweak things to get a lively, upbeat feel".